 Wellness programs lead to a healthier workforce that spends less time-off being sick.
 That provides resilience which boosts organizational performance.

 #3.
-Improved Relationships And Increase Morale
+Quality Programs Improve Relationships And Increase Morale

 By offering enrolment in a wellness and personal development program, you’re showing employees a sign of goodwill.
 Employees feel like they matter when they are engaged on all levels.
 This, in-turn, increases employee morale.

 Personal relationships also improve, due to the personal development and health initiatives, because they’re attending to their own basic human needs.
 As I discuss in Episode 6, people can feel a little anxious or antsy about something, but they won’t know why.
 It’ll just happen.
 From there, they’ll instantly grab onto something outside of themselves to help them feel better.
 This can be a cup of coffee, or tea, or worst drugs/alcohol/medications that pose severe health risks and side-effects.

 By helping your staff explore their needs is a great way to empower them in all areas of their lives.
 Also, involvement in the personal wellness initiatives, as a group, increases bonding amongst the employees.
 Community building boosts understanding of each person’s likes and dislikes.
 It also helps create boundaries amongst the employees, so none crosses the other.

 This reduces instances of bullying amongst the employees as friendships develop off-site (Alexia & Michael, 2017).